How much will it cost me?

 - Trust Deed Requirements – we will charge at least an additional £250 plus VAT

-- Possessory Title Applications (where you want to claim land that you don’t own the paper title to) – we will charge at least and additional £250 plus VAT if the application forms part of a purchase or sale.
-A stand alone Possessory Application will be charged at £750 plus VAT.
+- Possessory Title Applications (where you want to claim land that you don’t own the paper title to) – we will charge at least an additional £250 plus VAT if the application forms part of a purchase or sale.
+A straightforward stand alone Possessory Application will be charged at £750 plus VAT.
+Complex applications will be charged on hourly rate.

 - Repossession Purchase – we will charge at least an additional £100 plus VAT